-Dr Nick Webb is a qualified architect and lecturer at the Liverpool School of Architecture.
+Dr Nick Webb is a Senior Lecturer at the Liverpool School of Architecture.
 He is researching the application of contemporary digital techniques as a method of analysing historic works of architecture, providing new and enhanced information that would not have been possible in a pre-digital era.
 These applications are being investigated in relation to designs that were not constructed, buildings that were built and then destroyed as well as buildings that still exist; the application of which can be seen in the Tracing the Past project.
 Email.

 JR Peterson is a technician and photographer in the School of Histories, Languages and Cultures at the University of Liverpool.
 He focuses on the use of photogrammetry as one method of digitally surveying the vaults, as well as working on the digital laser scanning.
 JR has also been involved in projects in Turkey using digital scanning techniques, as well as projects using studio photography to document archaeological artefacts.